Wildlife trade and zoonoses: Ebola virus

 Ebola virus disease is a rare infectious disease that is likely transmitted to humans by wild animals.
 The natural reservoirs of Ebola virus are unknown, but possible reservoirs include fruit bats, non-human primates, rodents, shrews, carnivores, and ungulates.

 Transmission of this virus likely occurs when individuals live closely to infected habitats, exchange bodily liquids, or consume infected animals.
 West Africa's Ebola outbreak was termed the most destructive infectious disease epidemic in recent history, killing a total of 16,000 individuals between 2014 and 2015.
 Wildlife poachers have the greatest chance of contracting and dispersing this disease at they return from the bush.

 HIV

 HIV is a life-threatening virus that attacks the immune system.
 The virus weakens the white blood cell count and their ability to detect and ward off potentially harmful diseases.
 Dispersal of the disease includes acts of consuming infected bushmeat, pathogens coming into contact with open wounds, and through infected blood transfers.
-The two major strains of HIV, HIV-1 and HIV-2, are both believed to have originated in West or Central Africa from strains of simian immunodeficiency virus (SIV), which infects various non-human primate species.
-Some of these primates affected by SIV are often hunted and trafficked for bushmeat, traditional medicine practices, and for exotic pet trade purposes.
+The two major strains of HIV, HIV-1 and HIV-2, are believed to have originated in West or Central Africa from strains of simian immunodeficiency virus (SIV) that infect non-human primates.

+Some non-human primates infected with SIV are hunted and traded for bushmeat, traditional medicine, and the exotic pet trade, which may increase opportunities for cross-species transmission.